6-12 months

 Diesel fuel can only be stored from 6 to 12 months on average — sometimes longer under the best conditions.
 Generally, to prolong the life of the quality of stored diesel fuel, it should be: NFPA 110 refers to diesel “Storage Life,” 1.5 to 2 years.

-Why do diesel vehicles last longer?
+Why do diesels last longer?

 In addition to more oil and coolant capacity diesel engines are simply built with heavy duty components that wear out less frequently.
 Diesel engines are built with a simple yet durable valve train.
 The rollers are harder and more solid than in gas engines and there are no hydraulic lifter failures to worry about.

-What makes a diesel engine last longer?
+Do diesel engines last longer?

 What are the benefits of a diesel engine?